81-year-old who rode his motorcycle from Alberta to London, Ont., says his Harley helps him 'find peace' | CBC News

-70 years after riding his first Harley, this octogenarian rode one from Alberta to London, Ont.
+70 years after riding on his first Harley, this octogenarian rode one from Alberta to London, Ont.

 On his kids' prompting, Bob Mansell, 81, swapped Fat Boy for 3-wheeled Harley